mifi/lossless-cut/docs/troubleshooting.md

 Some formats or codecs are not natively supported by LosslessCut's built in player, and LosslessCut will automatically use FFmpeg-assisted software decoding to playback in a lower quality.
 For better playback you may convert these files to a different format from the menu: *File -> Convert to supported format*.
 Note that this will not affect the output from LosslessCut, it is only used for playback, see [#88](https://github.com/mifi/lossless-cut/issues/88).

+### Auto convert to supported format on certain timestamp

+If LosslessCut automatically tries to convert your file into a supported format when you start playing/seeking and reach a certain timestamp, see issue [#2893](https://github.com/mifi/lossless-cut/issues/2893).

 ## Linux specific issues

 - If the app crashes on startup or you get an error like `FATAL:setuid_sandbox_host.cc(157)] The SUID sandbox helper binary was found, but is not configured correctly...`, try to run it as `./lossless-cut --no-sandbox`.
 See [#258](https://github.com/mifi/lossless-cut/issues/258) and [#2614](https://github.com/mifi/lossless-cut/issues/2614)